fanseeai/LLM/Addendum.md

 ## Learning as By-Product of Information Transmission:

-Fundamentally, learning can be viewed as the by-product of information transmission from a source to a destination, with compression playing a crucial role in this process.
+Fundamentally, learning can be viewed as the by-product of information transmission, with compression playing a pivotal role.
 The mechanism underlying learning is inherently linked to the compression of information, where predictive modeling is equivalent to compression.
 This implies that next-word prediction tasks, commonly employed in language modeling, are essentially compression tasks.

 ## Implications for Model Design and Learning Paradigms: